davidjb/salt-raspberry-pi/README.rst

 It also contains an eclectic collection of tools and applications that are useful for a Pi or just plain fun.

-Eventually, the common configuration may be refactored into a separate Git repository so it can be more easily reused.
+Eventually, the common configuration may be refactored into a formula-style, separate Git repository so it can be more easily reused with Pillar data.
+If this interests you, create an issue and let me know!

 Features
 --------